RockmanR/EventCrowd4_Ubuntu/README.md

 ## Libraries

+I'm using OpenZepplin libraries, under node_modules files. but these are not upgradable yet.
+In the future I'll move to [ZeppelinOS](https://zeppelinos.org/) which makes their library upgradable.

 ## Stretch goals

 I've included two extra components beyond the basic requirements.
 They are:

   ### Testnet (Rinkeby)

-  Truffle.js conficuration have been modified to cater for Test network in Rinkeby by connecting with Geth. extra details on environement setup will be provided under 'Environment Setup' below.
+  Truffle.js configuration have been modified to cater for Test network in Rinkeby by connecting with Geth. extra details on environement setup will be provided under 'Environment Setup' below.

   ### Deployment with Infura